eslint/eslint/docs/src/user-guide/command-line-interface.md

 ---

-The ESLint CLI is a command line interface that lets you execute linting from the terminal.
+The ESLint Command Line Interface (CLI) lets you execute linting from the terminal.
 The CLI has a variety of options that you can pass to its commands.

 ## Run the CLI